eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

 ## Entity: Room

-**Description**: A physical location or room in which sessions can be held.
-Tracks capacity, A/V requirements, location details, etc.
+**Description**: A physical location or room for sessions.
+Tracks capacity, A/V, etc.

 ### Fields
 - **id**